hakoerber/git-repo-manager/docs/src/local_configuration.md

 ```

 If you have a lot of repositories, the interesting ones are usually those that
-are not in sync with their remote.
-Use `--dirty` to hide all repositories that
+hold something that is not backed up on a remote yet.
+Use `--dirty` to hide all
-have neither uncommitted changes nor branches that are out of sync:
+repositories that are fully backed up:

 ```bash
 $ grm repos status --config example.config.toml --dirty